 It is not enough to merely look at the dividend payout ratio and expect to know if a company makes for a wise investment.
 Portfolio managers should use fundamentals to look at the underlying business practices, dividend history, earnings growth, and profit margin among other characteristics of health.
 Companies that pay predictable and steady dividends tend to also have a steady business model, but only fundamentals will tell an investor how a company is spending its money and whether or not those practices should be relied upon by shareholders.

 The TrueShares Low Volatility Equity Income ETF relies on fundamentals to provide investors with healthy dividend exposure.
 The DIVZ portfolio manager maintains a concentrated portfolio of 25 to 35 well-managed companies in order to dig into the details of each individual holding.
-DIVZ avoids the common dividend traps to provide low volatility with long-term upside potential investors can count on.
+DIVZ aims to avoid the common dividend traps to provide low volatility with long-term upside potential investors can expect.